-Some sporting and recreational activities, such as surfing, dancing, and Tai chi, are inflected with powerful aesthetic and cultural associations.
+Some sporting and recreational activities, such as surfing, dancing and Tai chi are inflected with powerful aesthetic and cultural associations.
 As with art, it is typically the most highly engaged practitioners that most enthusiastically promote these aesthetic qualities.
-Like artists, specialised devotees can find it difficult to verbally express what they do and why they do it—deferring instead to some sense of shared embodied knowledge accessible only to those who participate.
-And like art, essentialisation is considered antithetical to idealisation.
+Like artists, specialised devotees can find it difficult to verbally express what they do and why they do it, deferring instead to some sense of shared embodied knowledge accessible only to those who participate.
+And like in art, essentialisation is considered antithetical to idealisation.

 Curated by Cūrā8 and featuring:

 Andrew Barber lives and works in Aotearoa/New Zealand.
 His painting-based practice is connected to an interest in light as both subject matter and influence.
 For this exhibition, Barber reconfigures the tennis court to metaphorically emphasise inequalities.

 Sophia Cai is a curator and writer based in Narrm/Melbourne.
 Together with Asian art histories, art and craft, feminism and community-building, Cai explores connections between fandom and curating as practices rooted in care and devotion.
 She is a #casualfan of the K-pop mega group BTS, and for this exhibition presents her personal memorabilia.

 Jon Campbell was born in Belfast, Northern Ireland and moved to Melbourne as a child.
 Exhibiting prolifically since the mid-1980s, his contributions to this exhibition explore vernacular Australian sporting tropes in AFL and surfing.
 Campbell is represented by Darren Knight Gallery, Sydney.